-- Striding Edge, a 1.5km steep climb along one of the most famous eastern ridges starting from Hole-in-the-Wall, recommended for experienced climbers
+Walking Helvellyn via Striding Edge involves a 1.5km steep climb along one of the most famous eastern ridges starting from Hole-in-the-Wall, recommended for experienced climbers.

-- Swirral Edge, a shorter but equally steep climb from Red Tarn (accessible from Glenridding and Patterdale)
+A shorter but equally steep climb from Red Tarn (accessible from Glenridding and Patterdale).

-- From Patterdale, a 11.5km walk along a safe, easy path and old pony track up to the south ridge of Helvellyn
+A 11.5km walk along a safe, easy path and old pony track up to the south ridge of Helvellyn.

-- From Grisedale Tarn (accessible from Grasmere or Patterdale), a zigzagging but safe route up the south ridge
+Accessible from Grasmere or Patterdale, a zigzagging but safe route up the south ridge.

 For most of the above routes, it takes around three hours to get to the top of Helvellyn.
 If you’re fit, you can do it in less time, but you may also want to choose longer routes that give you more opportunity to take in the scenery.